High Performance

 Paralympic Program Events

-Para triathlon is competed over the Sprint Distance at the Paralympic Games, made up of a 750m swim, 20km bike, and 5km run.
+Para triathlon is competed over the Sprint Distance at the Paralympic Games, made up of a 750-metre swim, 20-kilometre bike, and 5-kilometre run.
 There are 6 medal events representing sport classes in para triathlon defined as follows:

-- PTVI – Total or partial visual impairments (3 subclasses – PTVI1, PTVI2, & PTVI3)
+- PTVI – Para Triathlon Visually Impaired Classes (3 subclasses – PTVI1, PTVI2, & PTVI3)

 For more information on the various competition categories click here.